exadel-inc/esl/e2e/README.md

 ### Creating snapshots and running existing tests on Linux

-To create snapshots on Linux, you can use any Linux distribution, but the latest version of Ubuntu is recommended.
+To create snapshots on Linux, you can use any Linux distribution, but the latest LTS version of Ubuntu is recommended.

 1. Install the ESL root package and all dependencies according to the root package README.md.
 2. Ensure you have Chromium browser installed: